About the Program

 As national granting institutions incorporate sustainability into project applications, this program will enhance Penn State’s competitiveness in grant applications.
 This program is already producing operational efficiencies through better equipment management practices, product selections, and waste reductions.
 With a second year of this pilot, a full calculation of the savings will be possible.

-Sustainable Lab Ambassadors
+Sustainable Lab Consultants

-Recognizing the educational value of offering undergraduate students hands-on experiential learning, the SLAs receive formal educational training about sustainable research practices and behavior change approaches.
+Recognizing the educational value of offering undergraduate students hands-on experiential learning, the SLCs receive formal educational training about sustainable research practices and behavior change approaches.
 Each student is paired with a research laboratory and provided a $1200 stipend in exchange for working approximately 3 hours a week throughout the academic year.

-The SLAs familiarize themselves with the lab’s research, instruments, and members as well as Penn State and My Green Lab resources.
+The SLCs familiarize themselves with the lab’s research, instruments, and members as well as Penn State and My Green Lab resources.
 They engage with a structured training curriculum to learn about sustainability concepts, effective communication strategies, project management approaches, and behavior change motivators.
 Throughout the year, they put their knowledge and skill sets into action to inform, support, and augment desired improvements in research practices determined by the members of their lab.

 Eligibility Criteria: